 Nestled in historic downtown Galveston, Texas is The Lyceum of Galveston Island — an elegant, mid 19th century Victorian-style chapel and meeting hall.
 The Lyceum takes its place as one of the Island's premier venues for weddings, receptions, meetings and events.

-Without question, The Lyceum of Galveston Island defines and combines a traditional Victorian elegance with Southern comfort — and all enveloped with an ambience of historic charm.
+Without question, The Lyceum of Galveston Island defines and combines a traditional Victorian elegance with Southern comfort — and all enveloped with an ambiance of historic charm.
 Whatever the occasion, The Lyceum will be the perfect venue as the structure showcases a square tower with steeple and elegantly-restored double doors, hipped roofs, arched openings, and stunning floor-to-ceiling stained glass windows — the perfect backdrop for your very special event.

-Be assured that our knowledgeable and very experienced staff will assist in planning your wedding, reception, meeting, special brunch, luncheon, or dinner, and will professionally meet — and exceed — all of your needs to ensure that your event is perfect in every detail.
+Be assured that their knowledgeable and very experienced staff will assist in planning weddings, receptions, meetings, special brunches, luncheons, or dinners, and will professionally meet — and exceed — all of your needs to ensure that the event is perfect in every detail.

 Layouts and Amenities

 Accented with a Victorian casual ambience, The Lyceum is the perfect venue for accommodating up to 300 people seated theatre style and banquet seating for 232.